YumethW/cook50-backend/README.md

 # Cook50

-Cook50 is an AI-powered recipe generator that helps you create delicious meals based on the ingredients you have on hand.
-By leveraging the Gemini AI API, this application suggests creative recipes tailored to your available ingredients, making meal planning easier and reducing food waste.
+Cook50 is an AI-powered recipe generator that helps you create meals based on the ingredients you have on hand.
+By using the Gemini AI API, the application suggests recipes tailored to your available ingredients.

 ## Tech Stack

-### Frontend (Next.js)

 - **Frontend**: Next.js with TypeScript
 - **Styling**: Tailwind CSS
-- **Backend**: ASP.NET
+- **Backend**: ASP.NET with C#
 - **AI Technologies**:
   - Gemini API (Recipe Generator)

-## Features
+## Key Features

-- **Ingredient-Based Recipe Generation**: Enter the ingredients you have, and get AI-generated recipe suggestions
+- **Ingredient Based Recipe Generation**: Generating Recipes based on the inputted ingredients
-- **Detailed Recipe Information**: Each recipe includes a comprehensive list of ingredients and step-by-step instructions
+- **PDF Download**: Downloads recipes in a PDF formate

+## How It Works

+1. Enter the ingredients available
-- **PDF Download**: Save your favorite recipes as PDF files for offline use
+2. Save recipes as PDF files for offline use
-- **Responsive Design**: Works seamlessly across desktop and mobile devices

 ## Getting Started